-- 10. I note that the proposed hub would have a smaller footprint than a traditional telephone kiosk.
-However, it would be a good deal wider than most call boxes and, in terms of its size and appearance, would be more akin to an end wall of a bus shelter than a call box.
-It would be sited a short distance from the edge of the road and would therefore be a highly visible element in views looking along Clerkenwell Road in both directions.
-In addition, this overtly modern structure would be viewed in the context of high quality traditional brick buildings and a mature tree.
-By comparison to the slim and low level street furniture in the area the hub would be a bulky, prominent and incongruous addition to the street scene.
-I therefore conclude that due to its siting, size and appearance the hub would have an unacceptable effect on the appearance of the street scene and would result in substantial harm to, and fail to preserve, the character and appearance of the CA. - 11.
+- 9. The proposed hub would have a smaller footprint than a traditional telephone kiosk.
+However, it would be a good deal wider than most call boxes and in terms of its size and appearance would be more akin to an end wall of a bus shelter.
+It would be sited a short distance from the edge of the road and would therefore be a highly visible element in views looking along Chalk Farm Road in both directions.
+In the context of the nearby trees and the handsome traditional terrace, the hub would be a bulky, prominent, and incongruous addition to the street scene.
+I therefore conclude that due to its siting, size and appearance the hub would have an unacceptable effect on the appearance of the street scene and the settings of nearby heritage assets. - 10.
 The Council has suggested that a maintenance plan should be secured via a legal agreement.
-I concur that a plan of this nature is necessary as, over a period of time, it is likely that the appearance of the smart hub would deteriorate due to age, use and possible vandalism.
-Without a maintenance plan in place, there is a strong possibility that, due to deterioration over time, the hub would cause further harm to the character and appearance of the area in the future.
-A legal agreement of this nature would therefore be necessary to make the development acceptable in planning terms. - 12.
-For the reasons given above, the proposal that is the subject of Appeal A therefore fails to accord with Policies D1 and D2 of the Camden Local Plan (2017) (CLP) which, amongst other matters, seek to ensure that new development, is well designed and does not harm the character and appearance of an area. - 13.
-Due to their size, siting and appearance, the proposed digital display screens would be highly visible and visually intrusive features in the street scene that would exacerbate the harm identified above.
-The proposed advertisements, the subject of Appeal B, would therefore result in unacceptable harm to visual amenity. - 14.
-I have taken into account CLP Policies D1, D2 and D4 which, amongst other matters, seek to protect amenity and are therefore material to Appeal B. Given I have concluded that the proposed advertisement would harm amenity, it follows that it conflicts with these policies.
+I concur that a plan of this nature is necessary as, over a period of time, it is likely that the appearance of the hub would deteriorate due to age, use and possible vandalism.
+Without a maintenance plan in place, there is a strong possibility that due to deterioration over time the hub would cause further harm to the character and appearance of the area in the future.
+A legal agreement of this nature would therefore be necessary to make the development acceptable in planning terms. - 11.
+For the reasons given above the proposal that is the subject of Appeal A therefore fails to accord with Policies D1 and D2 of the Camden Local Plan (2017) (CLP) which, amongst other matters, seek to ensure that new development is well designed and does not harm the character and appearance of an area. - 12.
+Due to their size, siting and appearance the proposed digital display screens would be highly visible and visually intrusive features in the street scene that would exacerbate the harm identified above.
+The proposed advertisements, the subject of Appeal B, would therefore result in unacceptable harm to visual amenity. - 13.
+I have taken into account CLP Policies D1, D2 and D4 which, amongst other matters, seek to protect amenity and are therefore material to Appeal B. Given I have concluded that the proposed advertisements would harm amenity, it follows that there is conflict with these policies.